The Ultimate Flat Lay Photography Guide for Wedding Photographers

 Post-Processing Techniques for Polished Results

-Post-processing completes your flat lay vision, transforming good captures into portfolio-worthy images that showcase your artistic eye.
+Post-processing completes your flat lay vision, transforming good captures into portfolio-worthy images.

 Start with global adjustments in Lightroom.
 Correct white balance first.
 This is critical for accurate color representation, especially with wedding details.
 Adjust exposure, highlights, shadows, and whites to create a bright, airy feel that's currently popular for detail shots, or a moodier, more dramatic look if that suits the wedding style.